tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-angularjs-vs-knockout-validation-3.md

 ## Simple Knockout Validation

 Knockout does not have validation cooked in the way Angular does, but the [Knockout Validation][5] project on github provides a comparable set of features (and it was the first google search result for 'knockout validation').
-The library provides two options for defining validation, either as “extends” calls directly in on the observable properties on models/viewmodels or as HTML5 attributes.
+The library provides two options for defining validation, either as "extends" calls directly in on the observable properties on models/viewmodels or as HTML5 attributes.

 ### Knockout Simple Validation Example